-At 13 weeks pregnant, the good news is that your placenta is fully developed and you can get ready to announce your pregnancy.
-Here’s what to expect during week 13 of your pregnancy, what is happening to your baby, what is happening to your body and any symptoms.
+At 13 weeks pregnant, your placenta is fully developed and you can get ready to announce your pregnancy.
+Here’s what to expect during week 13 of your pregnancy, what's happening to your baby, what's happening to your body and symptoms you may be experiencing.

 How big is my baby at 13 weeks pregnant?